Skip to main content

 All required fields are designated by a red asterisk.

-Select a User Id to use when running the job.
-Either use the default value of "0/0" or assign it to an available batch user.
-Keep in mind that user information must be defined as a Batch User ID in OpCon Administration.
+10. Select a User Id for running the job.
+Use the default value of "0/0" or assign an available batch user.
+User information must be defined as a Batch User ID in OpCon Administration

-Select from the Machines or Machine Group drop-down list the machine where the LSAM is installed.
-If you wish instead to specify a machine group, then toggle the Machines switch to Machine Group then select the machine group from the drop-down list.
-When toggled to Machine Group, the button will appear green Green Enabled Switch.
+11. From the Machines or Machine Group list, select the machine where the agent is installed.
+To specify a machine group instead, toggle the Machines switch to Machine Group and select the group.
+The button appears green Green Enabled Switch when toggled to Machine Group

 Updating MCP Job Task Details